How to save in the USA: 10 unusual ideas

 - Cook in a slow cooker

 If you dine too often in a restaurant because you are tired and do not want to cook at home in the evening, look for recipes on the Internet and find a couple of minutes in the morning to download the ingredients to your multi-cooker.
 Until the moment of your return you will have a ready dinner.
 By rejecting one restaurant dinner worth 50 dollars a week and instead eating homemade food (costing 2 dollars per person for a family of four), you will save 2184 dollars a year, Reynolds says.

 - Build your rental income

 With websites like Airbnb and Craigslist at your disposal, it's much easier than it used to be to rent out a room or part of your home.
 Consider converting your basement into a studio apartment and renting it out for $ 600 a month.
 That's $ 7200 a year, says Carla Deering, CEO of Sum 180.
 Do you have land near the stables?
 Consider renting it out for horse pasture.
 “Three horses at $ 150 a month is 4500 a year,” says Karla.

 - Buy mid-week groceries

-"Sales usually start in the middle of the week, and if you have a ready-made grocery list, you won't buy on impulse," says debt relief lawyer Leslie Thane of Melville, NY.
+"Sales usually start in the middle of the week, and if you have a ready-made grocery list, you won't buy on impulse," says debt relief attorney Leslie Thane of Melville, NY.
 Write down how much you will spend before you enter the store so you can avoid going over your budget.
-“This greatly reduces the possibility of impulse buying and adds to your retirement savings,” she says.
+“This greatly reduces the chances of impulse buying and adds to your retirement savings,” she says.